Home

 The course blends permaculture principles with a holistic knowledge of nature where theory is put into practice.
 You gain the knowledge and skills needed to design and implement sustainable living systems in balance with natural ecosystems.
 Each class day is a blend of instruction and experiential learning with projects on the farm and in the forest.

 Through this course you become proficient at applying nature-based permaculture design for both personal and professional use, to promote healthy communities and a meaningful, fulfilling lifestyle.
-Upon completion of the course, you receive a Permaculture Design Certificate.
+Upon completion of the course, you receive a Permaculture Design Certificate, an internationally-recognized credential for sustainability.

-The course takes place at Alderleaf Farm in Monroe, WA.
-Our beautiful 15 acre property is nestled in the foothills of the Cascade Mountains 35 miles east of Seattle.
-It is an evolving model of environmental sustainability and features our classrooms, office, two homes, cabins, ponds, a large creek, forested land, pasture, many gardens, chickens, rabbits, and a food forest.
+The permaculture design course takes place at Alderleaf Farm in Monroe, WA with a three day trip to the Bullocks Permaculture Homestead on Orcas Island, WA.
+The beautiful 15-acre Alderleaf property is nestled in the foothills of the Cascade Mountains 35 miles east of Seattle.
+It is an evolving model of environmental sustainability and features our classrooms, office, two homes, cabins, ponds, a large creek, forested land, pastures, many gardens, chickens, sheep, and food forests.

-Location: Based out of our campus in Monroe, WA in the Seattle / Puget Sound Region of Washington State in the Pacific Northwest.
+Location: Based out of our campus in Monroe, WA in the Seattle / Puget Sound Region of Washington State in the Pacific Northwest; with a three day trip to the Bullocks Permaculture Homestead on Orcas Island.

-Course Fee: $2400.
-Includes all instruction and field trips.
+Course Fee: $1795.
+Includes all instruction, on-site camping, and breakfasts/lunches.

 To Register: Visit our Course Registration Page.